Fubuki-class destroyer

 The Fubuki-class destroyers (吹雪型駆逐艦, Fubukigata kuchikukan) were a class of twenty-four destroyers of the Imperial Japanese Navy.
 The Fubuki class has been described as the world's first modern destroyer.
-The Fubuki class set a new standard not only for Japanese vessels, but for destroyers around the world.
-They remained formidable opponents to the end of World War II, despite being much older than many of their adversaries.
+They remained effective in their role to the end of World War II, despite being much older than contemporary ships of foreign nations.

 Background

 Following the ratification of the Washington Naval Treaty in 1922, the Imperial Japanese Navy General Staff issued requirements for a destroyer with a maximum speed of 39 kn, range of 4000 nmi at 14 kn, and armed with large numbers of torpedoes.
 As the treaty placed Japan in an inferior position relative to the United States and Great Britain in terms of capital ships, the obvious course of action would be to build large numbers of other types of ships not restricted by the treaty, with the most powerful weaponry possible.
 These destroyers were intended to operate with the new series of fast and powerful cruisers also under consideration as part of a program intended to give the Imperial Japanese Navy a qualitative edge with the world's most modern ships.

 The resultant Fubuki class was ordered under the 1923 fiscal year budget, based on a smaller 1750 ton design, with ships completed between 1926 and 1931.
 Their performance was a great improvement over previous destroyer designs, so much so that they were designated Special Type Destroyers (特型駆逐艦, Toku-gata Kuchikukan).
 The large size, powerful engines, high speed, large radius of action, and unprecedented armament gave these destroyers the firepower similar to many light cruisers in other navies.
 The closest equivalents in the United States Navy were the Porter and Somers-class destroyers, of which only thirteen vessels were constructed in the 1930s to function as destroyer squadron leaders.